 Finally, the elevator finished its ascent, and Annabel let go of the book.
 It snapped back into place with a slight clicking sound.

 Annabel opened the door of the cage, and stepped nervously into the elevator.
 She looked around the inside of the cage for some sort of lever that would operate the machine, and eventually found it.
 She reached up to pull the lever.
-She gave a start as the elevator shuddered and began to descend into the dark elevator shaft.
+She gave a start as the elevator shuddered and began to descend into the dark abyssabyss.

 Chapter Sixteen